Canada Immigration

 What does Canada ETA mean?

-The Canada eTA (Electronic Travel Authorisation) is a type of travel authorization that allows the applicant to apply for travel.
-Canada eTA was announced in 2012 and took four years to create and develop.
+The Canada eTA (Electronic Travel Authorisation) is a digital authorization that allows eligible travelers to fly to Canada without a visa.
+The eTA system was introduced by the Canadian government to simplify entry for visa-exempt travelers.
 The eTA contributes significantly to decreasing the burdensome visa application process at travel and immigration.

 At the moment, the Canadian government has made it easier for travelers by producing an e-visa system to get the chance to travel to Canada in a few minutes.
-This electronic visa is an access permit to Canada which is valid for 5 years from the date of first issuance and allows travelers to stay in this country for 180 days with multiple entries.
+The eTA is not a visa but a digital authorization valid for up to five years or until the passport expires.
+It allows multiple entries, with each stay typically permitted for up to six months.

 The Canada eTA application form can be completed in just a few minutes if you meet all the eligibility requirements.
 Travelers can use this e-visa for various purposes, such as tourism, business, conference, etc.